 4) A handful of soil helps to add beneficial bacteria to the compost.
 Similar to what a probiotic does to your belly.

 6) Heat and freezing temperatures both help to biodegrade matter.
 Although, heat is much faster.

 7) If your compost smells bad, something is off balance.

 8) If you ask for a compost barrel for Mother’s Day, you will want another one on your birthday.
 You need 2 barrels!
 One to “rest” while you fill the other.

 9) Most compost barrels have a liquid reservoir at the bottom to collect “compost tea.”
 This needs to be diluted, but it’s an excellent fertilizer.

 10) Add water occasionally to keep the compost moist.

 11) Bugs are beneficial-they are great decomposers.

-12) Items such as egg shells, paper and thick shelled veggies should be crushed a little prior to composting.
+12) Items such as egg shells, paper, and thick shelled veggies should be crushed a little before composting.

 14) It’s a great way to teach children the value of reducing what goes into our landfills.
 Along with demonstrating how certain items biodegrade in given conditions.